AnticOwl/anticowl.github.io/_Wip/2025-01-27-Hitman-Absolution.md

 <p></p>
 Once done, pres `F10` to coma back to the game.

-### About ReShade
+### About ReShade and HUD
 rename dxgi.dll to d3d11.dll to avoid the SDK to no load correctly.
+The HUD mod needs to be loaded for the keybind to work.